JGrana01/mtd_check/README.md

 Mtd_check runs from the command line.

-$ mtd_check /dev/mtd[0-X] [-i] [-b]
+$ mtd_check /dev/mtd[0-X] [-i] [-b] [-e] [-r] [-s] [-v] [-V]

+Where
-The -i option just displays the Flash type, Block size, page size and OOB size along with the total number of bytes and blocks on the mtd partition.
+    -i option just displays the Flash type, Block size, page size and OOB size along with the total number of bytes and blocks on the mtd partition.
-The -b option only reports the number of bad blocks on the partition.
+    -b option only reports the number of bad blocks on the partition.
 This can be useful for sh/bash scripts to monitor mtd partitions for potential growing bad blocks.
+    -e option prints just the number of ECC (correctable and uncorrectable) errors on the device -r displays information on nand regions
+    -s strict mode - omit legacy devices without a reported OOB blocksize -v verbose - print all information (-i, -b, -e, -r) -V show mtd_check version

 **Note: mtd_check only works with the mtd character devices (i.e. /dev/mtd0, /dev/mtd9, etc.) _not_ the block devices (/dev/mtdblock0, /dev/mtdblock9, etc.).
 It also will not report any information for ubi formatted mtd partitions.**